 Planning Supply Chain and Production Efficiently

-- analysing large datasets in real-time
+- analyzing large datasets in real-time

-- stabilise demand-supply gaps
+- stabilize demand-supply gaps

 - planning production efficiently

-- effective scheduling factory activities
+- effective scheduling of factory activities

 - developing error-free software configuration management (SCM) plans and strategy